apexskier/RGB_LED_Driver/README.md

 Methods in the module use tuples to describe rgb colors: `(red_value, green_value, blue_value)`.

-Each color value can range between 0 and 4095 (due to the PWM driver's 12 bit resolution).
+Each color value can range between 0 and 4095, due to the PWM driver's 12 bit resolution.
+The `convert_eight_to_twelve_bit()` method can convert a standard 0 to 255 color value to this scale.

 To describe a color you can use the string representation of a hex color code and the method `hex_to_rgb()` to convert it or `set_hex_color()` and `to_hex_color()` to use it directly.

+Two types of color setting methods exist. `to_...` will transition a color change over a set time.
+The last argument of any `to_...` method is that delay in milliseconds. `set_...` will set a color immediately.

 ## Examples